 In the past, service providers in California have had difficulty qualifying for and/or winning RUS funding.
 The programs have been designed with midwestern and southern business models and demographics in mind, which are markedly different from conditions in California.
 These programs typically define eligibility in terms of population, to distinguish between rural areas, which are fundable, and urban areas, which are not.
-Under any of the USDA definitions used, Morgan Hill's population is well in excess of the established limits and would be considered an ineligible urban area.
+Under any of the USDA definitions used, West Sacramento's population exceeds the established limits and would be considered an ineligible urban area.